- History and Traditions

 All students in this focus area learn advanced practice skills in brokering, care/case management, assessment, and interdisciplinary teamwork.
 They develop knowledge and skills around cutting-edge social work topics such as consumer-directed care, consumer-centered assessment, and end-of-life care.

-- participating in field units devoted to each of these specialized areas (health, aging, developmental disability, or social policy field units)
+- participating in field units devoted to this area of specialization, or social policy (aging placement)

 - choosing among specialized advanced practice electives within the focus area (e.g., Aging and Mental Health, Social Work Practice in Health Care, or Social Work and Developmental Disabilities).